cyh76507707/reviewme-opensource/README.md

 |----------|------|------------|
 | **Neynar Managed** | $9-249/month | Low - they handle webhooks |
 | **Self-Hosted** | $0 (Supabase free tier) | Medium - you store tokens |

-Self-hosted approach:
-1. Receive webhook at `/api/farcaster/webhook` when users add/remove your app
-2. Store notification tokens in your database (we use Prisma + Supabase)
-3. POST directly to Farcaster's notification endpoint when sending

 **Reference**: See `lib/notification.server.ts` and `app/api/farcaster/webhook/route.ts`